-Press for Inverter Charger Settings
+Press for Inverter charge options

-Inverter/Charger Switches "DC" Screen (Located on Multiplex Monitor Panel) • On the "DC" screen, press the INVERTER button to enable (ON) or disable (OFF) the inverter.
 When the inverter is not being used, it should be shut off at the control panel.
 The inverter could drain the house batteries if the shoreline is not connected to external power and the House/ Coach Battery Disconnect switch is on.